• Home

 REsimpli works best when it becomes your “daily list” — the tasks you execute without thinking.

 Want the exact cadence to run inside REsimpli?
-Use this 7/14/30-day system: /ai-follow-up-sequence-real-estate-investors/
+Use this 7/14/30-day follow-up system.

 3) Clean handoffs (solo → team)